-Handling expired content may be an overwhelming experience for almost any Search engine optimization in control of a dynamic web site, whether it be a e commerce, a classified (example: news post, real estate listings), or a seasonal/promotional (example: Balboa Park December Nights) site.
-Something as fundamental as glancing in the Google Webmaster Tools account for the site can evoke emotions, particularly if the site has amassed millions of 404 errors.
-Are you supposed to develop along with a process to manage this?
+Handling expired content may be an overwhelming experience for almost any Search engine optimization in control of a dynamic website, whether it be an e-commerce, a classified (example: news post, real estate listings), or a seasonal/promotional (example: Balboa Park December Nights) site.
+Something as fundamental as glancing in the Google Webmaster Tools accounts for the site can evoke emotions, particularly if the site has amassed millions of 404 errors.
+Are you supposed to develop a process to manage this?
 What should the process look like?

 What Qualifies as Expired Content?